D-whales/Power-Bi-Projects/README.md

 ---

 ## Features
-- The slicers on products, months, and cities show the interactiveness of the dashboard making changes on every chart,
+- The slicers on product-categories and date show the interactiveness of the dashboard making changes on every chart,
 - This indicates and displays pieces of information on the particular charts referred to.
 ---
 ## Analysis: